Our gardens are open to visitors from Easter to June and will re-open in 2014

 The Culinary border Pot or (salad) herbs have been used throughout the ages to enhance the flavour of staple foods.
 Herbs can also aid digestion and stimulate jaded appetites.
 This is a mature border containing many of these established edible herbs including angelica, cardoon, mint, rosemary, tansy, fennel and tarragon with seasonal additions of basil, dill, nasturtiums and summer savory.

 The Medicinal border Many of the historical healing herbs of folklore can be found in this bed.
 Good King Henry (Medieval) is known medicinally as English Mercury and the proverb 'Be thou sick or whole, put mercury in thy koole' refers to the plants remedial qualities with indigestion.
 Smearwort refers to its use as an ointment, poultices made from the leaves cleansed and healed chronic sores.
 Elecampane (Roman)is mainly used to treat coughs, consumption and other pulmonary complaints and was traditionally used as a home remedy for bronchitis.
 Garlic (Egyptian) is a diaphoretic, diuretic, expectorant and stimulant.
 This wonderful bulb has been attributed with manifold healing powers in many cultures throughout history.
 It is also said to have healed leprosy and protected against the plague.

-The gardens are open to visitors free of charge between Easter and September.
+The gardens are open at weekends to visitors between Easter and July

 There is good disabled access with ramps and level paths.
 A toilet for disabled visitors, use of wheelchairs on request, plenty of seating in the gardens.